b04104028/FCL_ARUnity_wholeproject/README.md

 2. Clone this repository and open the Unity project at the root of this repository.

-3. Modify the projects as needed
+3. Modify the projects as needed.

 4. Go to [Build Settings](https://docs.unity3d.com/Manual/BuildSettings.html), select a target platform([iOS](https://docs.unity3d.com/Manual/iphone-BuildProcess.html) in this sample), and build this project in a new folder.
 In this way, unity automatically build a Xcode project.
 [Xcode part]